Fundraising Idea: Recycle Electronics For Cash

 When we looked at the criteria for items to be turned in, none of these companies accepted water damaged items.
 But as long as an item is still in working condition, even electronics with severe scratches were OK to turn in.
 Other criteria, like how many items they will accept and which ones differed from company to company, so be sure to check the small print before you send anything.

 It’s also very important to shop around for the best price!
 We’ve checked several of the online recyclers to see how much value they assessed for a MacBook Pro laptop and a desktop computer and got vastly different price offers.
 Make sure you have the exact model numbers of your item(s) on hand before you start your search.

-Even though the number of electronics recycling programs are increasing, not all them them make sense for every fundraising group and not all of them pay cash.
+Even though the number of programs are increasing, not all them them make sense for every fundraising group and not all of them pay cash.

 All of these programs can be used for smaller fundraising efforts, but what if you’re planning a larger fundraiser with higher earnings potential?

 Programs offered through local recyclers vary greatly.
 An advantage of using a local company for your fundraising event is that you will most likely get paid cash and it doesn’t matter if the electronics being turned in are in working condition or not.
 This saves a lot of time and volunteer power, because the individual electronics don’t have to be scrutinized.

 – You can search for a local recycler, either online (including your city’s website) or in your local yellow pages.
 Some recyclers offer tailored fundraising programs that help with promotion, collection and disposal.
 (Use the search box at the top and search for “recycle electronics for cash”.)